mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 That's a huge improvement already.
 But, what if the user doesn't know where they are because they can't **see** the focus (for sighted users obviously)?

-This is usually not a problem with some inputs.
-For example, text fields have a blinking cursor when they're focused, as well as some sort of change in outline/border in most cases.
-Others may not be quite as obvious.
-Select fields, radio buttons, and check boxes all have some sort of outline around them when focused.
+This is usually not a problem with some inputs; for example, text fields have a blinking cursor when they're focused as well as some sort of change in outline/border in most cases.
+Others may not be quite as obvious: select fields, radio buttons, and check boxes all have some sort of outline around them when focused.